United Methodist History for Children and Youth Curriculum Grant

 Purpose: To provide seed money (research, group collaboration, peer review) for the creation of a curriculum suitable for teaching the history of The United Methodist Church.

-Awards: Grants totaling $2,000 will be available with each grant being at least $1,000 awarded at the discretion of the committee of judges and in accordance with available funding each year.
+Awards: Grants totaling $1,000 will be available at the discretion of the committee of judges and in accordance with available funding each year.

 How candidates are chosen: Selection is made by a committee consisting of three persons from General Commission on Archives and History.
 Proposals by seminary students studying Christian Education for children/youth and practitioners with children/youth at the grassroots level are especially encouraged to apply.